-Is the day of transition from crib to bed quickly approaching?
-Are you stressing about the stories you’ve heard from friends and family?
-Don’t worry — making this transition can be a breeze if you’re patient and persistent!
+Is the day of your toddler’s transition from crib to bed quickly approaching?
+Don’t worry — this graduation can be a breeze if you’re patient and persistent!

 When Should You Transition?

-Your kid relies on routine and naturally resists change.
-Knowing the right time to introduce a new bed to your child is the key to this adventure.
-Bringing it up too soon could spook them, but waiting too long can be a hazard if they’re starting to escape their crib and potentially hurting themselves.
+Your child relies on routine and naturally resists change.
+Knowing the right time to introduce a new bed is the key to succeeding in this adventure.
+Bringing it up too soon could spook your toddler, but waiting too long can be a hazard if they’re starting to escape their crib.
+If you have adjusted the crib mattress to the lowest possible setting and your toddler can still climb out or is getting close to escaping, it’s time to transition to a toddler bed.

 Rely On Instincts